Skip to main content

 \begin{equation*} y'' - 8 y' + 16 y = 8 e^{4x} + 16xe^{4x} - 8(e^{4x} + 4xe^{4x}) + 16 xe^{4x} = 0 . \end{equation*}

 In some sense, a doubled root rarely happens.
 If coefficients are picked randomly, a doubled root is unlikely.
-There are, however, some natural phenomena (such as resonance as we will see) where a doubled root does happen, so we cannot just dismiss this case.
+There are, however, some real-world problems where a doubled root does happen naturally (e.g., critically damped mass-spring system as we will see).

 Subsection 2.2.2 Complex numbers and Euler’s formula